junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 One option is that the Lead Verifier may choose to Encrypt the individual Evidence for Confidentiality protection, using the public Key for the Verifier it communicates.

-The Composite Attester Evidence may contain Component Attester Evidence, each having signature from the Attesting Environments that generated it.
+The Composite Attester Evidence contains Component Attester Evidence, each having signature from the Attesting Environments that generated it.
 This ascertains the authenticity and integrity protection of individual Evidence Messages exchanged between the Verifier.